 • Goals targeting activities of daily living

-• Vocational and educational goals
+• Vocational and/or educational goals

 Other exclusions